Understanding transitive peering

 Transitive peering (or transitive routing) allows two VPCs that are not directly peered to exchange traffic through a third VPC that is peered with both.
 Traffic is forwarded through this intermediate network, making the connection transitive.

-To enable transitivity, you must define custom routes in each VPC.
+To enable transitivity, you must also define custom routes in each VPC of the chain.

-For example, if VPC A is peered with both VPC B and VPC C, you can route traffic between VPC B and VPC C through VPC A. To do so, define a custom route in VPC B directing traffic to VPC C via VPC A, and a corresponding route in VPC C directing traffic to VPC B via VPC A.
+For example, if VPC A is peered with both VPC B and VPC C, you can route traffic between VPC B and VPC C through VPC A. As the intermediary, VPC A must have transitive peering enabled.
+To route the traffic, define a custom route in VPC B directing traffic to VPC C via VPC A, and a corresponding route in VPC C directing traffic to VPC B via VPC A.

 Examples